Schema Markup Example

 1. The Onboarding Leak.
 Most churn happens in the first 90 days, before the customer ever experiences the result you promised.
 If they don't hit a quick win fast, they leave and blame you.

 2. The Attention Leak.
 Customers don't leave because they're angry.
-Research consistently shows the largest share leave because they feel indifference — nobody followed up, nobody checked in, nobody made them feel like more than a transaction.
+Research consistently shows the largest share leave because they feel indifference.
+Nobody followed up, nobody checked in, nobody made them feel like more than a transaction.

 3. The Value-Reminder Leak.
 They forget what you did for them.
 If you don't periodically show the customer the result you delivered, the value evaporates from memory and the renewal feels optional.